nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 doSomething()
 ```

-But JavaScript was born inside the browser, its main job, in the beginning, was to respond to user actions, like `onClick`, `onMouseOver`, `onChange`, `onSubmit` and so on.
+But JavaScript was born inside the browser, and its main job in the beginning was to respond to user actions, like `onClick`, `onMouseOver`, `onChange`, `onSubmit` and so on.
 How could it do this with a synchronous programming model?

-The answer was in its environment.
+The answer is in its environment.
 The **browser** provides a way to do it by providing a set of APIs that can handle this kind of functionality.

 More recently, Node.js introduced a non-blocking I/O environment to extend this concept to file access, network calls and so on.

 ## Callbacks

-You can't know when a user is going to click a button, so what you do is, you **define an event handler for the click event**.
+Applications can't know when a user is going to click a button, so what you do is, you **define an event handler for the click event**.
 This event handler accepts a function, which will be called when the event is triggered:

 ```js
 document.getElementById('button').addEventListener('click', () => {